Thomas-D40/speech-to-act-module/PRPs/connect-llm-mcp-gateway.md

 All domain knowledge comes from RAG context and tool schema.
 """

-SYSTEM_PROMPT = """You are a semantic normalization assistant for a nursery tracking system.
+SYSTEM_PROMPT = """You are a semantic normalization assistant for event tracking system.

 Your task is to interpret natural language utterances and call the appropriate tool to record events.